KIM EDD CARTER, DIRECTOR

 Kim spent nine years as the supervisor of the OSBI’s Criminal Intelligence Office, and in that position gained valuable knowledge in the unique area of criminal intelligence.
 He was heavily involved in the creation of the Oklahoma Information Fusion Center, and the implementation of several intelligence information sharing programs such as the Statewide Intelligence Network (SIN), and the Oklahoma Automated Secure Information Sharing System (OASIS).
 He has also actively participated in many similar programs and initiatives at the local, state and national level.

 After retiring from the OSBI in 2007, Mr. Carter began working for the Oklahoma Office of Homeland Security as a Program Manager for Information Sharing and Law Enforcement initiatives, a position he held until Governor Mary Fallin appointed Carter to serve as her Homeland Security Advisor on February 10th, 2011.
+In January of 2019, Director Carter was selected by Governor Kevin Stitt to continue his role as Oklahoma’s Homeland Security Advisor for Governor Stitt’s administration.
 As Director of the Oklahoma Office of Homeland Security, Carter is tasked to maintain a state strategy to prevent terrorist attacks and reduce Oklahoma’s vulnerability to terrorism.

 Ginny Andrews - Grants Assistant